WHO AM I

 Today, I organise wildlife photography trips in different countries.
 Through these trips, I hope to share my knowledge and fieldwork experiences to inform and hopefully inspire travellers and readers around the world.

-Picture by Patrick Meier.
+Portrait by Patrick Meier.

 WHERE I'VE BEEN